ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 *where /dev/sdb - your SD card device

 ## Run
-Configyre UART device to 115200 baudrate, 8N1.
+Configyre UART adapter to 115200 baudrate, 8N1.
 And connect to UART pins as shown in [Hardware section](#hardware).

 Insert flashed SD card to device and power on, should see at the end of output like this:
 ```